- BACK TO LISTING -

 Ari BerkowitzPresidential Professor and Director of Graduate Studies, Biology; Director, Cellular & Behavioral Neurobiology Graduate Program Richards Hall 111 & 103 405-325-3492 ari at ou dot edu https://ari.oucreate.com/ Ph.D., Neurosciences - Washington University, St. Louis, 1993

-How does an animal’s nervous system select and generate an appropriate behavior for each circumstance the animal faces?
-Our research addresses this general question through neurophysiological, neuroanatomical, and pharmacological experiments on an especially suitable model system: the turtle spinal cord.
-The turtle spinal cord can produce three distinct types of rhythmic scratching movements of a hindlimb, each targeted to a different region of the body, as well as two types of rhythmic swimming movements of the hindlimbs, and limb withdrawal (flexion reflex).
-The programs for generating these movements and for choosing among them reside in the spinal cord: the animal can produce these movements appropriately even when all input from the brain is cut off.
-This means we can focus attention on a relatively small subset of the central nervous system and study the electrical activity, morphology, and pharmacology of individual spinal cord neurons, to reveal the kinds of neural circuitry that allow the spinal cord to select and generate appropriate movements.
-We have found in recent years that the spinal cord uses a combination of shared and behaviorally specialized neurons to generate distinct limb movements.
+How does an animal's nervous system select and generate an appropriate behavior for each circumstance the animal faces?
+Our research addresses this general question through electrophysiological, neuroanatomical, and pharmacological experiments on an especially suitable model system: the turtle spinal cord.
+The turtle spinal cord can produce three distinct types of rhythmic scratching movements of a hindlimb, each targeted to a different region of the body surface, as well as hindlimb withdrawal movements and rhythmic hindlimb swimming movements.
+The programs for generating these movements reside in the spinal cord: the animal can produce these movements appropriately even when all input from the brain is removed.
+Our research investigates how the spinal cord does this.
+We have shown that the spinal cord uses a combination of shared and behaviorally specialized neurons to generate distinct limb movements.
 We aim to determine how these shared and specialized neurons act to produce each kind of movement.